List of Thunderbolts members

 The Thunderbolts is a team of comic book supervillains and superheroes, as published by Marvel Comics.

-The roster of the team has changed a great deal over the years.
+The roster of the team has changed a great deal for many years.
 This page consists of the list of members during the team's history.

 Roster list

 The codenames listed under Character are those used during the time the character was a member; under the notes section, super-villain codenames are listed if applicable.
 Many characters changed their codenames upon joining.
 Characters with multiple codenames during their membership have them listed in order of appearance, separated by a slash (/), and listed after their leader.

 Thunderbolts I

 The following are members of the original Thunderbolts: